-- receiving concomitant treatment with monoamine oxidase inhibitors (MAOI), or within 14 days following discontinuing an MAOI, because of an increased risk of hypertensive crisis (see Drug Interactions (7.1)). - receiving concomitant administration of sensitive CYP1A2 substrates or CYP1A2 substrates with a narrow therapeutic range (see Drug Interactions (7.1)).
+- receiving concurrent treatment with monoamine oxidase inhibitors (MAOIs), or within 14 days of discontinuing an MAOI, because of an increased risk of hypertensive crisis [see Drug Interactions (7.1)]. - receiving concomitant administration of sensitive CYP1A2 substrates or CYP1A2 substrates with a narrow therapeutic range [see Drug Interactions (7.1)].